A woman exercising in the heat. She's sweating with her hand on her forehead while walking outdoors.

-7 Tips to Stay Cool and Safe While Exercising in the Heat
+9 Tips to Stay Cool and Safe While Exercising In the Heat

 Share:

 Whether you’re heading outside for a walk or run with the Peloton App or taking to the pickleball courts, steamy summer weather can add an extra challenge to your outdoor workouts.
-Although working out in the heat and humidity may be beneficial to some, everybody needs to be cautious when exercising outdoors in warm weather.
+Although exercising in the heat and humidity could be beneficial to some, everybody needs to be cautious when working out in warm weather.

 What safety precautions should you keep top of mind, though?
 And how do you know when it’s too hot to exercise outdoors?
 Experts weigh in so you can keep yourself safe while still enjoying your favorite activities.